 Strategists at financial services giant JPMorgan are raising doubts that the price of Bitcoin (BTC) could hit six figures over the coming months, according to a Bloomberg report.

 “This challenges the idea that a price target of $100k or above, which appears to be the current consensus for 2022, is a sustainable Bitcoin target in the absence of a significant decline in Bitcoin volatility.
 Digital assets are on a multiyear structural ascent, but the current entry point looks unattractive.”

 JPMorgan says that the fair value of Bitcoin should be around $35,000.
 Bitcoin is currently trading at $63,000, according to CoinGecko.

 The financial services giant also says that Bitcoin’s volatility is four times that of gold, but if BTC’s volatility were to reduce by half then $73,000 would be a “reasonable” price target.

 For the wider digital assets class, JPMorgan strategists are forecasting that they will appreciate by 15% next year, beating hedge fund and real estate returns.
 However, the wild swings that digital assets experience lowers their appeal, according to the strategists.

 After Bitcoin hit a new all-time high in late October, JPMorgan said BTC’s rise was due to concerns over inflation.

-“…we believe the perception of Bitcoin as a better inflation hedge than gold is the main reason for the current upswing, triggering a shift away from gold ETFs into Bitcoin funds since September.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“…we believe the perception of Bitcoin as a better inflation hedge than gold is the main reason for the current upswing, triggering a shift away from gold ETFs into Bitcoin funds since September.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action